sarah-cic-uk/Code-the-Future/session-4/advanced_css.md

 What the above peice of code is doing is mainly setting classes that are being set or edited with CSS that is coming from Bootstrap, similar to how we have shown you to select the classes you added to certain elements.

-Reference to the page of usable Bootstrap classes: <a href='https://getbootstrap.com/docs/5.3/getting-started/introduction/' target='_blank'>https://getbootstrap.com/docs/5.3/getting-started/introduction/</a>
+Reference to the page of usable Bootstrap classes: <a style="pointer-events:all" href='https://getbootstrap.com/docs/5.3/getting-started/introduction/' target='_blank' title="Link to external bootstrap classes">https://getbootstrap.com/docs/5.3/getting-started/introduction/</a>

 **Tailwind CSS**

   - This is highly customisable to provides the building blocks instead of pre-defined components.
   - You get a set of CSS Helper Classes which can be used to create your own custom design.
-  - Checkout <a href='https://tailwindcss.com/' target='_blank'>https://tailwindcss.com/</a> for more information and also <a href='https://github.com/tailwindlabs/tailwindcss' target='_blank'>Tailwind CSS Github Page</a>.
+  - Checkout <a href='https://tailwindcss.com/' target='_blank' title="External link to TailwindCSS.com">https://tailwindcss.com/</a> for more information and also <a href='https://github.com/tailwindlabs/tailwindcss' target='_blank' title="Tailwind CSS Github Page">Tailwind CSS Github Page</a>.

 **Materialize CSS**

   - Fully responsive front-end framework and it has a shallow learning curve - it has a comprehensive documentation.
-  - It provides free <a href='https://themeselection.com/20-top-premium-free-material-design-admin-template/' target='_blank'>Materialize Admin Templates</a>.
+  - It provides free <a href='https://themeselection.com/20-top-premium-free-material-design-admin-template/' target='_blank' title="Materialize Admin Templates">Materialize Admin Templates</a>.
-  - Check out <a href='https://materializecss.com/' target='_blank'>https://materializecss.com/</a> for more information.
+  - Check out <a href='https://materializecss.com/' target='_blank' title="External link to materializecss.com">https://materializecss.com/</a> for more information.

 **Material Design Lite**

-  - Based on Material Design created by Google, and it can be used with <a href='https://en.wikipedia.org/wiki/Elm_(programming_language)' target='_blank'>Elm</a>, a language for Graphical User Interfaces.
+  - Based on Material Design created by Google, and it can be used with <a href='https://en.wikipedia.org/wiki/Elm_(programming_language)' target='_blank' title="Elm">Elm</a>, a language for Graphical User Interfaces.
   - It provides an out-of-the-box solution that can also be customised.
-  - Check out <a href='https://getmdl.io/components/index.html' target='_blank'>https://getmdl.io/components/index.html</a> for more information.
+  - Check out <a href='https://getmdl.io/components/index.html' target='_blank' title="External link to getmdl.io">https://getmdl.io/components/index.html</a> for more information.

 **Foundation**
   - Advanced front-end CSS Framework which is built with HTML, CSS, SASS, and JavaScript.
   - This uses a mobile-first approach and typically used for larger web application.
-  - Check out <a href='https://get.foundation/' target='_blank'>https://get.foundation/</a> for more information.
+  - Check out <a href='https://get.foundation/' target='_blank' title="External link to get.foundation">https://get.foundation/</a> for more information.

 ---

 ## Example finished activity

 You can browse the files that have been updated in this folder and try to follow the folder structure going forward.<br>
-<a href='https://raw.githubusercontent.com/sarah-cic-uk/Code-the-Future/main/session-4/example-finished-activities-session4/index.html' target='_blank'>Finished Examples</a>
+<a style="pointer-events:all" href='https://raw.githubusercontent.com/sarah-cic-uk/Code-the-Future/main/session-4/example-finished-activities-session4/index.html' target='_blank' title="Finished Examples">Finished Examples</a>

-If you get stuck or would like some inspiration on what to add to you page, you can check out the <a href='https://raw.githubusercontent.com/sarah-cic-uk/Code-the-Future/main/session-4/example-finished-activities-session4/index.html' target='_blank'>index file</a> for the updated code, here for the <a href='https://raw.githubusercontent.com/sarah-cic-uk/Code-the-Future/main/session-4/example-finished-activities-session4/html/formSuccess.html' target='_blank'>success form page</a>, and here for the new <a href='https://raw.githubusercontent.com/sarah-cic-uk/Code-the-Future/main/session-4/example-finished-activities-session4/style/myStyleSheet.css' target='_blank'>stylesheet</a> we have created.
+If you get stuck or would like some inspiration on what to add to you page, you can check out the <a style="pointer-events:all" href='https://raw.githubusercontent.com/sarah-cic-uk/Code-the-Future/main/session-4/example-finished-activities-session4/index.html' target='_blank' title="index file">index file</a> for the updated code, here for the <a style="pointer-events:all" href='https://raw.githubusercontent.com/sarah-cic-uk/Code-the-Future/main/session-4/example-finished-activities-session4/html/formSuccess.html' target='_blank' title="success form page">success form page</a>, and here for the new <a style="pointer-events:all" href='https://raw.githubusercontent.com/sarah-cic-uk/Code-the-Future/main/session-4/example-finished-activities-session4/style/myStyleSheet.css' target='_blank' title="stylesheet">stylesheet</a> we have created.

 For the advanced CSS you can follow these links ot the files created in the folder.
 <ul>
-<li><a href='https://raw.githubusercontent.com/sarah-cic-uk/Code-the-Future/main/session-4/example-finished-activities-session4/html/flexbox.html' target='_blank'>Flexbox Example</a></li>
+<li><a href='https://raw.githubusercontent.com/sarah-cic-uk/Code-the-Future/main/session-4/example-finished-activities-session4/html/flexbox.html' target='_blank' title="Flexbox Example">Flexbox Example</a></li>
-<li><a href='https://raw.githubusercontent.com/sarah-cic-uk/Code-the-Future/main/session-4/example-finished-activities-session4/html/grid_sample.html' target='_blank'>Grid Example</a></li>
+<li><a href='https://raw.githubusercontent.com/sarah-cic-uk/Code-the-Future/main/session-4/example-finished-activities-session4/html/grid_sample.html' target='_blank' title="Grid Example">Grid Example</a></li>
-<li><a href='https://raw.githubusercontent.com/sarah-cic-uk/Code-the-Future/main/session-4/example-finished-activities-session4/style/layout_stylesheet.css' target='_blank'>Flex and Grid Stylesheet</a></li>
+<li><a href='https://raw.githubusercontent.com/sarah-cic-uk/Code-the-Future/main/session-4/example-finished-activities-session4/style/layout_stylesheet.css' target='_blank' title="Flex and Grid Stylesheet">Flex and Grid Stylesheet</a></li>
 </ul>

 ## Useful Links

 <ul>
-<li><a href='https://htmlcheatsheet.com/css/' target='_blank'>CSS Cheat Sheet</a></li>
+<li><a href='https://htmlcheatsheet.com/css/' target='_blank' title="CSS Cheat Sheet">CSS Cheat Sheet</a></li>
-<li><a href='https://www.tutorialspoint.com/css/index.htm' target='_blank'>More CSS Tutorials in Tutorialspoint</a></li>
+<li><a href='https://www.tutorialspoint.com/css/index.htm' target='_blank' title="More CSS Tutorials in Tutorialspoint">More CSS Tutorials in Tutorialspoint</a></li>
-<li><a href='https://www.w3schools.com/cssref/default.asp' target='_blank'>CSS Reference @ W3 Schools</a></li>
+<li><a href='https://www.w3schools.com/cssref/default.asp' target='_blank' title="CSS Reference @ W3 Schools">CSS Reference @ W3 Schools</a></li>
 </ul>

 <div style="width: 100%">